SACHSTech/careers-in-computer-science-ashleyfong21/README.md

 #### Length of Time to Finish
 * 4 Years
-* 5 with Co-op Program
+* 5 Years with Co-op Program

 ### **Experiential Learning Opportunities**